nagasudhirpulla/taming_python/blog/skills/offline_package_install.md

 ```bash
 pip install --no-index -f "C:\Users\Xyz\packages_folder" flask
 ```
 * Now the python package is installed from package files inside the folder.
+You can verify the installed packages using the command `pip list`
+* In the above command,

 ### Install specific version of a python package
 * Open command prompt